gwapit/angular2-intro/README.md

 It is the amazing part of angular is its router so easy to manage.

-on the app.ts define router as it
+app.ts component defines router as it
 ```
 {
   path: '/kitesurf/',